tianzhiya/DPFNet/README.md

-# DPFNet
+# DGFNet
-Code of DPFNet
+Code of DGFNet:An Learnable Dual-Guidance Frequency Decoupling Method for Infrared and Visible Image Fusion

 ## Tips:<br>
 Due to file size issues, the training set has been removed from the code and the MSRS dataset can be downloaded here: https://github.com/Linfeng-Tang/MSRS